Wiredcraft/test-devops/README.md

 ## Background

-The DevOps work at Wiredcraft is involving a lot of
+The DevOps work at Wiredcraft is involving a lot of:

 1. automation (scripts, ansible, etc.)
 2. discovery (need for clarification)
 3. new technologies (need to evaluate a technology)

 The purpose of this test is to:

 - evaluate your technical knowledge
 - evaluate your communication with the team
 - evaluate your ability to learn